 - How you can make a difference at the "plant roots" level

-- About native plant communities and relationships to all systems
+- About diverse native plant communities and relationships to all systems

 - How to provide valuable habitat for wildlife

-- How to combat invasive species using safe gardening practices
+- How to indentify and combat invasive species using safe gardening practices

 - Identification and propagation of native plants in your area

 What's New with Wild Ones